Privacy policy

 4.4.1 Right to information, access and communication of data

-You have the possibility to access your personal data.
+You have the right to access your personal data.

-Due to the obligation of security and confidentiality in the processing of personal data incumbent on the "publisher", your request will only be processed if you can prove your identity, in particular by producing a scan of your valid identity document (in the event of a request via our dedicated electronic form) or a signed photocopy of your valid identity document (in the event of a request addressed to
+In view of the security and confidentiality obligations incumbent on the "Editor" in the processing of personal data, your request will only be processed if you can provide proof of your identity, in particular by producing a scan of your valid identity document (in the event of a request via our dedicated electronic form) or a signed photocopy of your valid identity document (in the event of a request addressed to the "Editor").

-in writing), both accompanied by the words "I certify on my honour that the copy of this identity document is true to the original.
+in writing), both accompanied by the words "I certify on my honour that the copy of this identity document is a true copy of the original.
+Signed at _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ on _ _ /_ _/_ _ _ _ _ _", followed by your signature.

 4.4.2 Right to rectify, delete and forget data

-You have the right to request the correction, updating, blocking or deletion of your personal data which may be inaccurate, erroneous, incomplete or obsolete.
+You have the right to request the rectification, updating, blocking or deletion of your personal data which may be inaccurate, incorrect, incomplete or obsolete.

-You may also define general and specific directives concerning the fate of personal data after your death.
-Where applicable, the heirs of a deceased person may require that the death of their relative be taken into account and/or that the necessary updates be made.
+You may also define general and specific directives relating to the fate of personal data after your death.
+Where applicable, the heirs of a deceased person may request that the death of their relative be taken into account and/or that the necessary updates be made.

 To help you in your approach, you will find here a model letter drawn up by the Cnil.